 Stands for "Transmission Control Protocol/Internet Protocol."
 These two protocols were developed in the early days of the Internet by the U.S. military.
 The purpose was to allow computers to communicate over long distance networks.
 The TCP part has to do with the verifying delivery of the packets.
 The IP part refers to the moving of data packets between nodes.
 TCP/IP has since then become the foundation of the Internet.
 Therefore, TCP/IP software is built into all major operating systems, such as Unix, Windows, and the Mac OS.

 TechTerms - The Tech Terms Computer Dictionary

-This page contains a technical definiton of TCP/IP.
+This page contains a technical definition of TCP/IP.
 It explains in computing terminology what TCP/IP means and is one of many Internet terms in the TechTerms dictionary.

 All definitions on the TechTerms website are written to be technically accurate but also easy to understand.
 If you find this TCP/IP definition to be helpful, you can reference it using the citation links above.
 If you think a term should be updated or added to the TechTerms dictionary, please email TechTerms!